SLACKWARE DESKTOP GUIDE

 }

 Besides setting a cyan theme and app menus, we also configure our TWM window manager to move windows with Alt + left click (Button1 = m), and resize it with Alt + right click (Button3 = m).
 To bring up the TWM menu, just left click anywhere where there isn't a window (on the root).
 Next, we need to set a cyan theme for our various applications.
 For Qt apps, just fire up systemsettings5 and look for a suitable Tron theme (if installation of a theme fails, you can always manually extract the /tmp download in ~/.local/share/plasma/look-and-feel).
 GTK apps is a bit more messy, you can hunt for themes at Gnome-Look.org, and unpack them in ~/.themes.
-You can then edit ~/.config/gtk-3.0/settings.ini (or ~/.config/gtk-4.0/settings.ini, maybe even ~/.gtkrc-2.0, depending on what version of GTK the theme is designed for).
+You can then edit ~/.config/gtk-3.0/settings.ini (or ~/.config/gtk-4.0/settings.ini, maybe even ~/.gtkrc-2.0, depending on what version of GTK the theme is designed for - you can also install lxappearance for a more graphical approach).
 For our basic X11 apps though, we need to add some values in ~/.Xresources (search the manpages to get clues on what values can be set):

 !
 Default X settings